halide/Halide/README_fuzz_testing.md

 ## Using the fuzz-harnesses
 Fuzz-testing harnesses are a little different to a more traditional unit-test and don't have a definitive end of test.
-In other words a fuzz test will
+In other words, a fuzz test will
 run:
 - for an infinite amount of time (the default),
 - for a user specified maximum amount of time,